antizwiebel/SmartPlantPot_iOS/README.md

 ### Acknowledgements

-Icons made by Darius Dan Icons and Freepik from www.flaticon.com
+Icons made by Darius Dan and Freepik from www.flaticon.com